-To be considered a member in good standing, you must maintain regular attendance at meetings and carry out your assigned tasks.
-If you are unable to attend a meeting, it is your responsibility to send your regrets to the committee secretary.
-Note: if you continually send regrets and rarely or never attend meetings you will not be considered an active committee member
+To be considered a participatory committee member, a member must maintain regular attendance at committee meetings and carry out their assigned tasks.
+If a member is unable to attend a meeting, it is their responsibility to send regrets to the committee secretary.
+Note: if a member continually sends regrets without substantive reasons for doing so, they will not be considered a participatory committee member.
+If a member is absent or sends regrets for three meetings in a row without substantial reasons for doing so, they will not be considered a participatory committee member.

-If you must miss a meeting, it's your responsibility to either send an email prior to the meeting reporting on the status of your assigned tasks or get another committee member to report to the meeting on the status of those tasks.
+If a member must miss a meeting, it's their responsibility to either send an email prior to the meeting reporting on the status of their assigned tasks or get another committee member to report to the meeting on the status of those tasks.